Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 1. Specialized Care and Expertise

 1a.
-How important do you rate having specialized surgical skills and knowledge in pancreatic surgery to prevent failure to rescue (FTR) in your institution?
+How important do you rate having specialized surgical skills and knowledge in pancreatic surgery (i.e. at least 2 surgeons with dedicated training in pancreatic surgery) in preventing Failure to Rescue (FTR) at your institution?

 Not at all